Tips for Becoming an Owner-Operator

 Understanding the Trucking Business

 If you have never owned a small business before, seeking advice from a financial advisor is recommended.
 A professional can help you construct a successful business plan.
-If you are good with your hands, and have mechanic experience, this can help save money on maintenance.
+If you are good with your hands and have mechanic experience, this can help save money on maintenance.
 If you are good at bookkeeping and keeping track of expenses, this can also save you money.

 Purchasing a Truck

 Becoming an owner-operator does not happen overnight.
-It takes time, dedication, hard work and putting a plan in place for your business.
-Once you have a reliable plan in place it is time to start looking at purchasing a truck.
-Depending on what is in your budget, you may have several different options such as buying out right or deciding to lease a truck.
-Buying a big rig is a huge investment, and extremely important when considering your business.
+It takes time, dedication, hard work, and putting a plan in place for your business.
+Once you have a reliable plan in place, it is time to start looking at purchasing a truck.
+Depending on what is in your budget, you may have several different options, such as buying outright or deciding to lease a truck.
+Buying a big rig is a huge investment and extremely important when considering your business.
 Be sure to carefully explore your options.

 Owner-Operator Tips